DiamondLightSource/malcolmjs/docs/source/userguide/working_with_a_design.rst

 Selecting the 'Information' icon associated with a Block Method displays two sources of information relating to the Method:

-    * The 'right-hand panel' displays details about the Method including a description of its purpose and the parameters it requires to execute successfully.
+    * The right-hand panel displays details about the Method including a description of its purpose and the parameters it requires to execute successfully.
-    * The 'central panel' shows a log recording each instance of Method execution within your current session.
+    * The central panel shows a log recording each instance of Method execution within your current session.
 This includes the time of submission and completion, the status of that completion (e.g. success or failure) and any alarms associated with that status.
 Selecting the Method parameter name from the table header opens further information about that parameter in the 'Right-hand panel'.

 Block Ports
 -----------